eeonevision/anychaindb/docs/api/Leadschain API.md

 + 401 Unauthorized - Authentication failed or user does not have permissions for the requested operation (check msg field in response for details).
 + 404 Not Found - Resource was not found.
 + 405 Method Not Allowed - Requested method is not supported for the specified resource.
-+ 429 Too Many Requests - Exceeded Leadschain API limits.
++ 429 Too Many Requests - Exceeded AnychainDB API limits.

 ## Accounts [/v1/accounts]